Epilepsy Overview

 Research advances that improve clinical care

-Our clinician-researchers and scientists study the causes of epilepsy and new approaches to diagnosing and treating it, including medications, deep brain stimulation, intraoperative functional brain mapping and minimally invasive laser surgery.
+Our physician-scientists and researchers study the causes of epilepsy and new approaches to diagnosing and treating it, including medicines, deep brain stimulation, intraoperative functional brain mapping and minimally invasive laser surgery.
 They developed an imaging technology that pinpoints seizure locations.
-Called subtraction ictal SPECT coregistered to MRI (SISCOM), this tool has been widely adopted and makes it possible for surgeons to remove the parts of the brain causing seizures while protecting healthy areas.
+Called subtraction ictal SPECT coregistered to MRI, also called SISCOM, this tool has been widely adopted and makes it possible for surgeons to remove the parts of the brain causing seizures while protecting healthy areas.

-You may be eligible to participate in clinical trials testing investigational diagnostics and treatments for epilepsy, including investigational drugs, epilepsy genetics or deep brain stimulation.
+You may be eligible to participate in clinical trials testing investigational diagnostics and treatments for epilepsy, including investigational medicines, epilepsy genetics or deep brain stimulation.
 Read more about epilepsy research.

 Nationally recognized expertise

-The National Association of Epilepsy Centers rates all Mayo Clinic campuses as level 4 epilepsy centers, which provide the highest level of diagnosis and treatment options for people with epilepsy.
+The National Association of Epilepsy Centers rates Mayo Clinic in Jacksonville, Florida; Phoenix and Scottsdale, Arizona; and Rochester, Minnesota, as Level 4 epilepsy centers, which provide the highest level of diagnosis and treatment options for people with epilepsy.

 Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, rank among the Best Hospitals for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic Children's Center in Rochester is ranked the No. 1 hospital in Minnesota, and the five-state region of Iowa, Minnesota, North Dakota, South Dakota and Wisconsin, according to U.S. News & World Report's 2024-2025 "Best Children's Hospitals" rankings.